nus-cs2103-AY2021S2/tp/docs/team/benedict.md

     and `DOWN` arrow keys can be used to navigate command history (auto-filling the command box with previous successful commands).
-  * **Justification**: Managing student housing records can involve a lot of repeated commands, or commands which differ only slightly from one another; command history speeds up this repetitive task.
-When command history gets long, navigation via arrow keys can be slow and tedious.
-Sometimes it is more efficient to simply list previous commands with `history`, scroll down, then copy and paste a prior command.
-The optional `COUNT` parameter reduces clutter when viewing command history.
-Finally, history is saved to a file, so users do not lose it when they close SunRez for the day.
+  * **Justification**: Managing student housing records can involve a lot of repeated commands, or commands which differ only slightly from one another; command history speeds up this repetitive aspect of housing management.
+History is saved to a file so that users do not lose it when they close SunRez for the day.
   * **Highlights**: This feature entailed in-depth knowledge of every component in SunRez: command text had to be intercepted in the Logic component, stored in the Model component and saved using the Storage component.
 The UI component had to be modified to support navigating command history, the implementation of which was a [design